ar5had/mozilla-lightning-gsoc-notes/important-points.md

 * Prefer to message on mailing list or public group then personal message.

+* Start a new bug if the bug that you have found is already marked resolved.

 * Concentrate on the process instead of the code.
 Link some of the best written code to your proposal and obviously best looking work as well.

 * For the gsoc process, it would be good to see how you would do the planning.
 This includes identifying components that are easy to work upon and components having least dependencies.